-Sounds like magic, but it’s just a Component Content Managment System at work.
+Sounds like magic, but it’s just a Component Content Management System at work.

 How a CCMS Makes Components Possible

 Components are powerful but only if managed with the right system.
-The right system is one that can track specific and relevant metadata about each component.
-Fortunately, this is precisely how a CCMS operates.
+The right system can track specific and relevant metadata about each component.
+And this is exactly how a CCMS works.

-Metadata makes the functionality of a CCMS possible no matter what the scale.
+Metadata makes the functionality of a CCMS possible no matter the scale.

 This granularity separates a CCMS from other content management systems.